ZeroFlood: Flood Hazard Mapping from Single-Modality SAR Using Geo-Foundation Models: Experimental Setup

+We evaluate the effectiveness of several GeoFMs by fine-tuning four representative models: SSL4EO-MAE \cite{WBX23}, CROMA \cite{FMG23}, DOFA \cite{XWZ25}, and TerraMind \cite{JYB25}.
+Their performance is compared with two widely used baseline architectures, U-Net \cite{RFB15} and Vision Transformer (ViT) \cite{DBK20}, which are trained in a supervised learning manner.

+We further investigate the effectiveness of the Thinking-in-Modality (TiM) process to compensate for missing modalities and improve model reasoning capabilities.
+TiM was first introduced in TerraMind \cite{JYB25}, which is trained on multiple Earth Observation (EO) modalities and learns a shared token space with any-to-any generation.
+As illustrated in \textbf{Figure~\ref{fig:diagram-tim}}, the input modality S1RTC is first used to generate LULC tokens.
+Subsequently, through a chained generation process, both tokens are utilized to generate DEM tokens.
+All generated and original tokens are then jointly fed into the model to predict flood hazards.
+Based on this mechanism, we hypothesize that missing modalities can be approximated and used to improve flood hazard mapping.
+In this experiment, we incorporate three modalities—S2L2A, DEM, and LULC—within the TiM process.

-\subsection{Evaluation metrics}
+\subsection{Evaluation Metrics}

-To evaluate how accurately the GFM predicts flood-susceptible regions compared with the simulation-based reference, we adopt three commonly used evaluation metrics inspired by \cite{DAB21}.
-All metric scores are scaled to a range of 0–100. \textbf{Hit Rate (HR).} The HR corresponds to the \textit{Recall} metric in a segmentation task.
-It measures the proportion of flood-risk pixels in the simulation data ($F_s$) that are correctly identified as flood-risk pixels by the GFM prediction ($F_m$).
-It is defined as:
+To assess how accurately the model predicts flood hazard pixels, we adopt the following three evaluation metrics \cite{DAB21}.
+All scores are scaled to the range of 0 to 100, where higher values indicate better performance. \textbf{Hit Rate}, which corresponds to the \textit{Recall} metric in segmentation tasks, measures the proportion of ground-truth flood hazard pixels ($F_{gt}$) correctly predicted by the model ($F_{pred}$):

-\textbf{True Alarm Rate (TAR).} Since HR alone does not penalize overprediction, we additionally use the TAR, which corresponds to \textit{Precision} in segmentation tasks.
-Its value ranges from 0 to 1, where higher scores indicate fewer false positives and thus better model reliability.
-It is expressed as:
+Since \textit{Hit Rate} alone does not penalize over-prediction, we additionally use \textbf{True Alarm}, which corresponds to \textit{Precision}.
+Measures the reliability of predicted flood pixels:

-\textbf{F1-Score (F1).} For overall performance, we employ the F1 score, which is a more comprehensive measurement of true positives in the model outcome.
-This score is calculated from HR and TAR as follows: